imagej/imagej.github.io/_pages/develop/plugin-design-guidelines.md

 ### Using the Script Editor

 The easiest way to compile and run the plugin is to use the [Script Editor](/scripting/script-editor): Call {% include bc path='File | New | Script'%}, select *Java* in the *Language* menu, and paste the source.
-Then, compile and run the plugin by calling *Run* in the '"Run'' menu.
+Then, compile and run the plugin by calling *Run* in the {% include bc path="Run" %} menu.

 ### The hard way